Florida homestead exemption: rules and requirements

 A property that is owned by an LLC, corporation, irrevocable trust, or other legal entity cannot qualify for the Florida homestead exemption.
 This is true even if you are the sole owner of the company.

-Example of Florida Homestead Exemption
+Florida Homestead Tax Exemption

-Exceptions to the Florida Homestead Exemption
+Qualifying for the Florida Homestead Tax Exemption

 Florida Homestead Act